Time series analysis#

 Monitoring start and end years – The monitoring start year is the year that marks the end of the historical period and the start of the monitoring period.
 The monitoring end year marks the end of the monitoring period.

-History parameter – Specifies the start of a stable history period.
+History parameter – Specifies the start of a stable historical period.
 The options are:

-reverse ordered CUSUM (ROC), looks backwards in time, using a stepwise approach, to identify a stable history period
+reverse ordered CUSUM (ROC) – looks backwards in time, using a stepwise approach, to identify a stable historical period.

-Bai and Perron breakpoint estimation (BP), also identifies a stable history period and can additionally be used to identify disturbances in the historical period.
+Bai and Perron breakpoint estimation (BP) – identifies a stable historical period and can be used to identify disturbances in the historical period.

-numeric, i.e. 2011, the start date can be specified using the year.
+numeric – the start date can be specified using the year (e.g. 2011).

 Order parameter – Specifies the order of the harmonic term, defaulting to 3.

-Moving sums of residuals (MOSUM), where residuals are calculated as the difference between expected values and actual observations in a monitoring period based on OLS residuals.
+Moving sums of residuals (MOSUM) – residuals are calculated as the difference between expected values and actual observations in a monitoring period based on OLS residuals.

 Raster band outputs – Result layers to be returned.
 Can be any combination of